School of Law

 LAW 6165.
 LSSC: Legal Research and Writing Component.
 2 Hours.

 Competent and effective legal research and writing skills are the foundation for students’ success in law school and in their legal careers.
 In LSSC’s Legal Analysis, Research and Writing component, students learn about the organization of the American legal system, the sources and construction of laws, and how the application of laws may vary with the specific factual situation.
 Students learn how to research the law to find applicable legal rules, how to analyze and apply those rules to a factual situation, and how to communicate their legal analysis clearly and concisely to different audiences.
-A real life opportunity to practice these skills is provided in the concurrent LSSC Social Justice class in which students research and write a project for a real client.

 LAW 6301.
 Intensive Introduction to American Law and Legal Institutions.
 3 Hours.